Logic-H/csgo-horker/README.md

 ##### TODO
 * Code base is starting to get.... messy?
 I need to focus on cleaning this up when I get time.
 * Implement more features.
+* Error margin for recoil control so its less.... suspicious

 ### Compiling
 ##### Clone the repository